 The initial development was designed to recover about 500 million barrels of oil equivalent (Mboe).
 The cost of the development for the initial project phase was approximately $1bn.

 Out of the total project cost 55% was dedicated to the fabrication and installation of the hull, deck facilities and pipelines.
 The remaining 45% was spent on drilling and completing the wells.

 Ten tension leg platform (TLP) development wells were predrilled with George Richardson, a Sonat semisubmersible rig.
 The contract rig H&P 201 was installed on the TLP to drill the remaining wells.

-The deck is composed of five modules: the wellbay, living quarters, processing, power and drilling.
+The deck is composed of five modules, namely the wellbay, living quarters, processing, power and drilling.
 It has an open-truss framing design, which is 245ft x 245ft x 45ft and weighs approximately 7,200t.
 The fabrication of the modules was completed by McDermott.

 The platform was closed temporarily in the first quarter of 2005 due to a planned replacement of flexjoints on both its oil and natural gas export lines.
 The TLP was also affected by Hurricane Katrina and production was stopped temporarily in 2005.
 Production resumed in April 2006.

 In September 2010, Shell announced plans to add a second TLP, Mars B Olympus, about 130 miles south of New Orleans in approximately 3,100ft of water to extract production from eight Mississippi Canyon blocks: 762, 763, 764, 805, 806, 807, 850 and 851.
 First oil production from Olympus was achieved in January 2014.
 The Mars B TLP, which has a production capacity of approximately 100,000 barrels of oil equivalent a day (boe/d), will extend the field’s life to at least 2050.